awsdocs/aws-codecommit-user-guide/doc_source/getting-started-cc.md

 1. To add a file, do the following:

    1. In the drop\-down list of branches, choose the branch where you want to add the file\.
 The default branch is selected automatically for you\.
-In the example shown here, the default branch is named *master*\.
+In the example shown here, the default branch is named *main*\.
 If you want to add the file to a different branch, choose a different branch\.

    1. In **File name**, enter a name for the file\.
 In the code editor, enter the code for the file\.